Skip to main content

 • Confirming that a universal service plan and Act 71-compliant business plan exists for the town or CUD.

-• High-Level Budget and Scope for the use of matching funds provided by the VCBB or a statement of preference to save the funds for match for the BEAD program.
+• High-Level Budget and Scope for the use of matching funds provided by VCBB or a statement of preference to save the funds for match for the BEAD program.

-To qualify for the VCBB match, a CUD or other eligible provider must provide a letter from the contributing community detailing the information below and/or a contractual agreement between the CUD or other eligible provider and the town.
+To qualify for VCBB match, a CUD or other eligible provider must provide a letter from the contributing community detailing the information below and/or a contractual agreement between the CUD or other eligible provider and the town.
 This letter should be submitted to the Communications Union District serving your town or an eligible provider in non-CUD towns.
 The letter must detail the following:

 • Amount to be provided by the town’s ARPA Local Fiscal Recovery